cloudmesh-community/book/chapters/sd-card.md

 ## Install Raspbian on a SD card

-For many projects we need to install an Operating system on an SD card.
-We have chose the OS **Raspbian** as it is widely supported.
-Other OS have recently been added to the available OSes for the PI, but we will at this time not consider them here.
+For many Raspberry Pi related projects we need to install an Operating system on an SD card.
+We use **Raspbian** as the OS as it is widely supported.
+Other OS have recently been added to the available list of operating systems for the PI, but we will at this time not consider them here.

 To install the OS on an SD Card you will need another computer.
 We describe next the process if you have either a MAC or an Linux Ubuntu